Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Background

-Causal graph modeling for TS data is a growing study area in several scientific disciplines~\cite{runge2018causal, liu2020simplified}.
-Multivariate TS data become abundant in several real-world domains with the proliferation of the sensor networks, but finding the causal dynamics in such data is challenging for many reasons: non-linearity of the generating process, data non-stationarity, concept drift over time, varying data rates, and missing data~\cite{glymour2019review}.
-Time series GCM approaches need to capture time-lag causality besides addressing the stated challenges of TS data (see Figure~\ref{fig:rca__rca_ts_lag_causal_unrolled_plot}).
-Commonly employed TS GCM methods include Granger causality~\cite{liu2020simplified, shojaie2022granger}, constraint-based~\cite{gerhardus2020high, runge2018causal, runge2019detecting, runge2020discovering, saggioro2020reconstructing, gerhardus2020high, biswas2022statistical}, and machine learning~\cite{nauta2019causal, zhou2022root, chen2022multi}.
+Graphical causal modeling for TS data is a growing study area in several scientific disciplines~\cite{runge2018causal, liu2020simplified}.
+TS data have become abundant in several real-world domains with the proliferation of sensor networks, but finding the causal dynamics in such data is challenging due to the temporal dependency, data non-linearity and non-stationarity, concept drift over time and varying data rates~\cite{glymour2019review}.
+Time series GCM approaches need to capture time-lag causality (see Figure~\ref{fig:rca__rca_ts_lag_causal_unrolled_plot}).